jackpal/jackpal.github.io/_posts/2019-09-04-Dropping_a_Dynabook.md

 date: 2019-09-04 03:53
 description: A prescient comic from the early days of modern computers.
 image: detail.png
-tags: Science Fiction, Dynabook, MIT
+tags: Science Fiction  Dynabook  MIT
 title: Dropping a Dynabook:\ A comic that turned from Science Fiction to Science Fact
 ---